Woolloongabba

 Woolloongabba lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Woolloongabba's population is estimated at around 10,518 as of Nov 2025.
-This reflects an increase of 1,831 people (21.1%) since the 2021 Census, which reported a population of 8,687 people.
-The change is inferred from the resident population of 10,175, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 504 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,207 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Woolloongabba's 21.1% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Woolloongabba's population is estimated at around 10,532 as of Feb 2026.
+This reflects an increase of 1,845 people since the 2021 Census, which reported a population of 8,687 people.
+The change is inferred from AreaSearch's resident population estimate of 10,175 following examination of ABS' latest ERP data release in June 2024 and an additional 511 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,212 persons per square kilometer, placing Woolloongabba in the top 10% of national locations assessed by AreaSearch.
+The suburb's 21.2% growth since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 67.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the Woolloongabba SA2 expected to grow by 7,857 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 71.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Exceptional growth is predicted over the period to 2041 with Woolloongabba expected to grow by 7,859 persons, reflecting an increase of 71.3% in total over the 17 years.

 Frequently Asked Questions - Population